Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-But the core of this job stays human.
-Running Socratic discussions, mentoring students through high-stakes decisions, and exercising judgment on committees cannot be handed off to a model.
-As one clinical professor put it, using AI carries a duty to supervise it the way you would a junior attorney [6].
-Legal accuracy is also non-negotiable, and large language models generate fluent text through probabilistic prediction rather than authoritative legal reasoning [8], which makes unsupervised AI a genuine liability in a field built on precedent.
+What stays human is the core of the job.
+Running Socratic discussions, mentoring students through hard ethical questions, and exercising the kind of judgment that shapes future lawyers cannot be handed off to a model.
+Legal accuracy is non-negotiable, and large language models generate fluent text through probabilistic prediction rather than authoritative legal reasoning [8].
+Someone with real accountability has to supervise that output.

 Reveal More